 Kate Brehme is an Australian independent curator and arts educator based in Berlin.
 She has worked internationally on a variety of projects, exhibitions and events and since 2008 runs Contemporary Art Exchange, a curatorial platform providing professional development opportunities for emerging and young artists.
 Her project and research themes include place and cultural identity, labour and work, globalisation, disability and socially engaged practices.
 Kate is also co-founder of Berlinklusion, Berlin’s Network for Accessibility in Arts and Culture, lectures at the Piet Zwart Institute in Rotterdam and for NODE Center for Curatorial Studies, and recently completed her doctorate at the Center for Metropolitan Studies at Berlin’s Technical University where she undertook research into the contemporary art biennial and urban space.

-Kate Brehme’s residency is realised in context of HICP – Helsinki International Curatorial Programme, a collaboration between Frame Contemporary Art Finland and HIAP.
+Kate Brehme’s residency is realised in the context of the HICP – Helsinki International Curatorial Programme, a collaboration between Frame Contemporary Art Finland and HIAP.